 This is however not recommended, or even supported by Bright Cluster Manager.
-Reasons for why this is not recommended are:

-- If the Ceph monitor crashes, and there is no other Ceph monitor running, then Ceph cannot function, and data could be lost. - The first OSD on the head node requires its own Ceph-compatible filesystem.
-If that filesystem is not provided, then Ceph on the cluster will run, but in a degraded state. - Running a monitor service on the same host as an OSD may impair performance due to fsync issues with the kernel.
+The reason why it is not recommended is because if the Ceph monitor crashes, and there is no other Ceph monitor running, then Ceph cannot function, and data could be lost.
+Also the first OSD on the head node requires its own Ceph-compatible filesystem.
+If that filesystem is not provided, then Ceph on the cluster will run, but in a degraded state.
 Using such a system to try to get familiar with how Ceph behaves in a production environment with Bright Cluster Manager is unlikely to be worthwhile.